 While these goals and objectives are broad in scope, they do provide the officers a defined mission and do not in any way restrict the duties or responsibilities of the officers of the Patrol Division.
-In addition to these duties, the Patrol Section provides valuable community service through traffic enforcement, security details and dignitary protection to public and private organizations.
+In addition to these duties, the Patrol Division provides valuable community service through traffic enforcement, security details and dignitary protection to public and private organizations.
 Officers also make public service appearances on topics such as Personal safety, Workplace Violence, Identification Theft Prevention and Neighborhood Watch coordination.

 Employees of the Midland County Sheriff's Office shall not engage in racial profiling.
 Racial profiling is defined as "a law enforcement initiated action based on an individual's race, ethnicity, or national origin rather than on the individual's behavior or on information identifying the individual as having engaged in criminal activity."
 Racial profiling is illegal, inconsistent with the principles of American policing, and an indefensible public protection strategy.

 This policy is in compliance with state law Code of Criminal Procedure 2.131 to 2.138.